Why is Sunday called “Day the Sun”?

 Zoroastrianism is one of the oldest monotheistic religions in the world and was the official religion of the great Iranian empires from the 6th century BC (Achaemenid period, 1200 years before Islam).

-Mehr or Mitra in different contexts, a deity of the ancient Indo-Iranian religion and later in Zoroastrianism, was a god of the sun, light, and contracts in ancient Persian and Vedic mythology.
+Mitra, also called Mehr in various contexts, a deity of the ancient Indo-Iranian religion and later of Zoroastrianism, was a god of the sun, light and contracts in ancient Persian and Vedic mythology.

 She is a central deity in ancient Iranian mythology and religion, closely associated with the sun, light, covenants, justice, and truth.